 Welcome to the IODPA – Injury On Duty Pensioners Association.

-We are a community of former police officers all medically retired with an injury on duty award (IOD).
+We are a Charitable Incorporated Organisation (association model) with members who are former police officers all medically retired with an injury on duty award (IOD).
 This site provides the reader with a wealth of experience, knowledge and information collated by those living with an injury pension.
 Those involved in IODPA cover the breadth of the UK with links to every region.

 - To relieve the need of retired and serving police officers in hardship or distress who are disabled as a consequence of being injured on duty